nyurik/sqlite-compressions/README.md

 blobs, and the
 testing function returns a true/false.
 The encoding functions can encode text and blob values, but will raise an error on other types like integers and floating point numbers.
 All functions will return `NULL` if the input data is `NULL`.

+`bsdiff4(source, target)` will return a binary diff between two blobs, and `bspatch4(source, diff)` will apply the diff to the source blob to produce the target blob.
+The diff and patch functions will raise an error if the input data is not blobs or if the diff is invalid.
+If either input is `NULL`, the diff and patch functions will return `NULL`.

 ### Extension